f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

        }
    }

-1. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman|).
+1. Open Visual Studio Code, then use the VS code REST client extension and authenticate to BIG-IQ (follow |location_link_vscode_restclient|).

 2. Use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
    The method and URL used will be ``POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true``.
-   Copy/Paste the AS3 declaration from the validator to the body into Postman (**DON'T FORGET TO UPDATE THE WAF Policy**).
+   Copy/Paste the AS3 declaration from the validator to the body into Visual Studio REST Client (**DON'T FORGET TO UPDATE THE WAF Policy**).

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**.

-3. Use the **BIG-IQ Check AS3 Deployment Task** Postman calls to ensure that the AS3 deployment is successful without errors:
+3. Use the **BIG-IQ Check AS3 Deployment Task** call to ensure that the AS3 deployment is successful without errors:

    ``GET https://10.1.1.4/mgmt/shared/appsvcs/task/<id>``